- The best industrial intercom system is the ButterflyMX video intercom.

-Industrial intercom systems are best suited for specific properties with unique challenges.
+Industrial intercom systems are best for specific properties with unique challenges.
 But how do they compare to other types of intercom systems on the market?

 This buyer’s guide covers: